 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are right.
-As you might assume, older air conditioners may have more leaks and need repairs.
+If this sounds like a case study on supply and demand, then you are on the right track.
+As you might assume, older air conditioners more often have leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only increased due to scarcity.
+Prices have only gone up due to scarcity.

-Remember that in order to purchase R22, you have to be an EPA-certified technician.
+Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, what does this mean for you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
+If you have an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can see the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can read your user’s manual.
-Otherwise, you can call your local Service Experts center.
+Alternatively, you can contact your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may know by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
-We strongly advocate against this route.
-Usually a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
-It often costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
-If this vital step is missed, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+We strongly recommend against this route.
+Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
+It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this vital step is skipped, your system will quickly stop working, and you’ll end up installing a new unit anyway.

 Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
-To avoid an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
+To avoid an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe